-As I write this Ramadan is coming up in about a week.
+As I write this Ramadan is coming up this month.

 It is customary for Muslims to fast during this holy month that comes around once a year.